 The Top Irish Festival in January – Temple Bar TradFest

 The Temple Bar TradFest (say that ten times fast) runs for five days in the last half of January every year, at the tail end of winter and to celebrate the imminent arrival of spring.
-Now in its 13th year, this festival is growing in popularity every single year.
-The genre of festival is in the name; this is a niche celebration of traditional Irish tunes.
+This festival is growing in popularity every single year.
+The festival’s genre is in the name; this is a niche celebration of traditional Irish tunes.

-At least, that’s how it started out; now, the festival has expanded in such a way that there is a wide spread of musical genres to appeal both to the stubbornly traditional and the musical generalist.
-TradFest’s roots are still firmly planted in traditional Irish music, but folk and even rock and roll have a place there.
+At least, that’s how it started out; now, the festival has expanded so that there is a widespread of musical genres to appeal both to the stubbornly traditional and the musical generalist.
+TradFest’s roots are firmly planted in traditional Irish music, but folk and even rock and roll have a place there.